arikahnaf/automatic-plant-watering-machine/README.md

 ---

 ## 🧑‍💻 Credits

 Built using:

 - Java + Firmata4j
-- Arduino Uno + Sensors
+- Grove Beginner Kit for Arduino + Sensors
-- StdDraw (from Princeton's IntroCS library)
+- StdDraw (from Princeton's standard input and output library)